Growing miscanthus: making the right choices

 Depending on the soil and climate conditions, the planting density will vary from 15 000 to 20 000 rhizomes/ha.

 Miscanthus is also sensitive to weed competition in the first year, so it must be planted on clean soil.
 Chemical or mechanical weeding can be carried out before and/or after emergence, essentially during the first 3 months after planting.
 Consult us for information on organic or conventional farming.

 Winter maintenance can be carried out to limit competition from weeds: consult us for information on this subject.

 Harvesting takes place every year from the second winter after planting.
 They can be carried out with a conventional forage harvester, equipped with rotary nozzles (Kemper type), between the end of March and April, when the humidity of the canes is lower than 17%.
 The ensiled miscanthus is thus ready to use: it can be stored in bulk in a shed or covered silo and does not require any drying.
 It is also possible to mow and bale miscanthus canes.

 During the first few months after planting, large rabbit populations can cause significant damage to miscanthus.
 It is then necessary to install a temporary protection to protect the plantation.

 Wireworms should also be taken into consideration: if the pressure is too high, it is recommended to delay the planting of miscanthus in favor of an annual crop.

 Fertilization: only in case of proven deficiencies

-Novabiom advises against fertilizing miscanthus if no deficiency is found in the soil analysis.
-Nitrogen fertilization would favour the development of weeds and it has been observed that Miscanthus productivity is not increased by nitrogen fertilization during the first years.
-It is nevertheless advisable to monitor the mineral reserves of the plot every 5 years by a soil analysis.
+Finally, Novabiom advises against fertilizing miscanthus if no deficiencies are identified by soil analysis.
+Nitrogen fertilization would encourage weed development, and it has been observed that miscanthus productivity is not increased by nitrogen fertilization during the first few years.
+Nevertheless, the mineral reserves of the plot should be monitored every 5 years by soil analysis.